 The specific responsibilities and duties of the Practicum Instructor include:

-Pre-Placement Interviews and Assessment of Prospective Students: Practicum Instructors are asked to meet with a prospective student to discuss what a practicumpracticum at their agency would entail and to assess the student's appropriateness for that setting.
+Pre-Placement Interviews and Assessment of Prospective Students: Practicum Instructors are asked to meet with a prospective student to discuss what a practicum at their agency would entail and to assess the student's appropriateness for that setting.
 Practicum Instructors are expected to communicate with the Director of Field Education/Liaison in this process.

 Orientation of Practicum Students: Practicum Instructors are responsible for orienting the assigned practicum student to their agency utilizing the Student Orientation Checklist.
 The most effective form of orientation is participatory; therefore, rather than relying on manuals to orient the student, Practicum Instructors are encouraged to discuss relevant policies and allow the student to observe first-hand the way in which business is conducted by the agency.